Marjana Chowdhury

-Early life

-Marjana Chowdhury was born in Sylhet, Bangladesh in 1993.
-In 1994, her family left Bangladesh and settled in New York City, United States.
-She is the second of four daughters.

 Pageants

 Miss Bangladesh US 2016

-In August 2016, Chowdhury won the Miss Bangladesh US competition.
-She was selected to represent Bangladesh in the Miss Asia Pacific International competition in the Philippines that year but was unable to participate due to modesty concerns.
+In August 2016, Chowdhury won Miss Bangladesh US.
+She was selected to represent Bangladesh at Miss Asia Pacific International in the Philippines that year but was unable to participate due to modesty concerns.

 America's Miss World 2017

-In August 2017, Chowdhury participated in the America's Miss World competition.
-She placed in the Top 16, and was honored with a top 5 spot in the Beauty with a Purpose competition for her work with the 501(c)3 organization, The Young Women's Leadership Network.
-She also received the Charity Award from Dr. Phillips Charities and the Best Buddies programs.
+In August 2017, Chowdhury participated in America's Miss World 2017, and reached the top 16.
+She reached the a top five in the Beauty with a Purpose competition for her work with the Young Women's Leadership Network.

 Miss Bangladesh 2017

-In August 2017, Chowdhury was honored with the title of Miss Bangladesh 2017.
+In August 2017, Chowdhury won Miss Bangladesh 2017.

 Miss Asia Pacific International 2018

-In October 2018, Chowdhury represented Bangladesh on the international stage at the 2018 Miss Asia Pacific International pageant and placed in the Top 20 of the competition.
+In October 2018, Chowdhury represented Bangladesh at Miss Asia Pacific International 2018 and reached the top 20.

 Miss Alaska World 2019

-In 2019, Chowdhury competed for the title of Miss Alaska World 2019 and won.
+In 2019, Chowdhury won Miss Alaska World 2019.

 Miss World America 2019

-In October 2019, Chowdhury represented Alaska on the national stage competing for the title of Miss World America 2019 in Las Vegas, Nevada and placed in the Top 25.
+In October 2019, Chowdhury represented Alaska at Miss World America 2019 in Las Vegas, Nevada and reached the top 25.